raspberrypilearning/space-talk/en/step_5.md

 Nano will use sign language by switching costumes.

 You can edit costumes for your sprites with the Paint editor.
-You will edit a costume of Nano to get them to say 'thank you' in sign language.
+You will edit a costume of Nano to get them to sign 'thank you'.

 --- task ---